JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ## Back to bank account

-In the previous sections, we defined all the functions and types needed for the proper functionality of the `BankAccount` type defined at the top of the page.
+In the previous sections, we defined all the functions and types needed for the `BankAccount` type's proper functionality at the top of the page.
 We can test it by creating a new instance of this type.

 ```jldoctest currency
 julia> b = BankAccount("Paul", CzechCrown)
 BankAccount{CzechCrown}("Paul", Currency[0.0 Kč])
 ```

 Now it is time to define some auxiliary functions.
 For example, we can define the `balance` function that will return the account's current balance.
-Since we store all transactions in a vector, the current balance of the account can be simply computed as a sum of the `transaction` field.
+Since we store all transactions in a vector, the account's current balance can be simply computed as a sum of the `transaction` field.

 ```jldoctest currency; output=false
 balance(b::BankAccount{C}) where {C} = convert(C, sum(b.transaction))